lab596/civiform/Getting-started.md

-This guide helps you get started running and interacting with a local development server, as well as tests.
+This guide helps you get started running and interacting with a local development server and tests.

 ## Setting up your environment